withcenterdev5/fireflutter/etc/docs/README.en.md

     - `review` - the work is in review. asking, the moderator to review it.
     - `closed` - the moderator can only mark it as `closed`.
 If the task is in `closed` status, assignee cannot update(change) anyting including the status anymore.
   - For example, The status can be changed at any time.
 Assignee can mark it as `review` and the moderator can mark it as `progress` soon after.
 But the moderator is the only one who can mark it as `closed` and once it is closed, it cannot be updated(changed).

+### Widgets of TODO

+#### TodoListView

+This list view is responsible to list all kinds of tasks which includes but not limited to, listing;
+  - tasks that are created by himself,
+  - tasks that assign to himself,
+  - task that are create by himself and assigned himself,
+  - task that are create by himself and assigned to others,
+  - task that are create by himself and not assigned to any one,
+  - task that are create by himself and assigned to more than 2 others,
+  - and more more options.